Sergey-Anfinogentov/GXBox_prep/doc/gx_box_instruction.md

 * `id = 'Bz_reference'` is the keyword, specifing ID of the map

 ## Saving the result
-Now the box structure  can be saves to a file, which can be later imported into GX-Simulator
+Now the box structure  can be saved to a file, which can be later imported into GX-Simulator.
 ```IDL
  save, box, file ='testbox.sav'
 ```